symfony/symfony-docs/contributing/code/bugs.rst

 * Give as much detail as possible about your environment (OS, PHP version, Symfony version, enabled extensions, ...);

+* If there was an exception and you would like to report it, it is valuable to provide the :doc:`stack trace
+  </contributing/code/stack_trace>` for that exception.
-* If you want to provide a stack trace you got on an HTML page, be sure to provide the plain text version, which should appear at the bottom of the page. *Do not* provide it as a screenshot, since search engines will not be able to index the text inside them.
+  If you want to provide a stack trace you got on an HTML page, be sure to provide the plain text version, which should appear at the bottom of the page. *Do not* provide it as a screenshot, since search engines will not be able to index the text inside them.
 Same goes for errors encountered in a